jaklvinc/data-visualization-in-python-jetbrains-internship/README.md

 ## Prerequisites
 - Python 3.9+
-- Basic understanding of Python and the Pandas library
+- Basic understanding of Python

 ## Setup
 1. *(optional)* Create a virtual or Anaconda environment and switch to it